Dogras

 - Historical Context

-- The Dogras have a long history dating back to ancient times, with references found in historical texts.
-They were instrumental in the formation of the princely state of Jammu and Kashmir under Maharaja Gulab Singh in the 19th century.
+- The Dogras have a long history dating back to ancient times, with roots in the Jammu region.
+They have been known for their warrior skills and played a significant role in the history of Jammu and Kashmir.
+The Dogra dynasty ruled the princely state of Jammu and Kashmir from the 19th century until the mid-20th century.

 - Migration Patterns